CultureCounts/API-examples/Api-docs.md

 #### Common Fields

-Every api model have some common Fields that is added in each api endpoint.
+Every API model have some common Fields that is added in each API endpoint.
   	<table>
 	  <tr>
 	    <th>Field</th>